StefanScherer/tuxpaint-box/README.md

 # tuxpaint-box
-This is a small fun project I made for my five year old daughter.
+This is a small fun project I made for my six year old daughter.
 She loves Tux Paint, a very simple paint program.
 After using my other Linux boxes for that, I created a Vagrantfile to give her an own Ubuntu box with just that application in it.

 ![tux paint](pics/tuxpaint.png)

 ## Create the box
 The box is tested with VMware Fusion, but should work with VMware Workstation as well.
-VirtualBox should alsow work.
+VirtualBox should also work, but without sound at the moment.
 The base box is retrieved from the Vagrant Cloud, so you only need Vagrant and one of the hypervisors.

 ```bash
 git clone https://github.com/StefanScherer/tuxpaint-box